 You need to decide on when you would like your Paid Parental Leave to start.
 This is not the date your payment will start, it’s the start of your entitlement period.
-Important to note, is that this can only begin from the day your child is born or adopted, or a later date—it can’t start before the birth or adoption of your child.
+It is important to note that this can only begin from the day your child is born or adopted, or a later date—it can’t start before the birth or adoption of your child.

 If you would like it to begin from the date of birth, then you need to provide proof of your child’s birth or adoption within 28 days.
 If you submit your claim or provide proof of your child’s birth or adoption more than 28 days after your child’s birth or adoption, the earliest your payment can start is the date you submitted this documentation.

 You must submit your Paid Parental Leave claim before you return to work.
-We know of one situation where someone claimed late into their leave and decided to return early, so ended up losing 50 per cent of their paid parental leave pay.
+We know of one situation where someone claimed late into their leave and decided to return early, so ended up losing 50 per cent of their Parental Leave Pay.

 Step 4.
-Create a myGov account and make sure you have a CRN number
+Create a myGov account and make sure you have a Centrelink Customer Reference Number (CRN)

-Link to watch a video tutorial on how to set up myGov account here.
+Watch this video tutorial on how to set up a myGov account.

 Step 5.
-Sign in to myGov to link to your Centrelink online account
+Sign in to myGov and link to your Centrelink online account

 Step 6.
 Submit your claim online